anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: No garden is without its weeds.
+Quote: No party has a monopoly on wisdom.
+No democracy works without compromise.

-By: Thomas Fuller
+By: Barack Obama